Bird Nest Safety

 Wild birds pecking peanuts at a backyard feeder with other seeds visible around the tray.

 For most wild birds, peanuts and peanut pieces are a perfectly safe, high-energy food.
 Many species actively prefer them, especially woodpeckers, jays, nuthatches, and tits.
 The risk for birds doesn't come from the nuts themselves when fresh.
 It comes from spoilage.
-Peanuts are one of the foods most susceptible to aflatoxin contamination, a group of mycotoxins produced by Aspergillus molds.
+Peanuts are one of the foods most susceptible to blank" rel="noopener noreferrer">aflatoxin contamination, a group of mycotoxins produced by Aspergillus molds.
 If peanuts or peanut-containing seed get wet, clump together, or sit in a warm feeder too long, mold can develop and aflatoxins can form quickly.
 If you’re wondering about the specific issue of moisture, wet bird seed can spoil quickly, which is where the danger starts for birds is wet bird seed bad for birds.
 Birds that eat aflatoxin-contaminated seed can become seriously ill.
 This is why monitoring feeder conditions matters as much as what you put in them.
 Thistle bird seed can also go bad, so check for spoilage signs like mold, off smells, or clumping before refilling your feeder.

 Pets (especially dogs)